Best Orthotics for Children with Overpronation – Early Treatment Can Make a World of Difference!

 Most children don’t fully develop their aches until they reach the age of five, so while there is a chance that your child’s foot posture and walking gait might improve without any intervention, I prefer not playing the waiting game and trying to correct the issue from an early stage.

-I get many emails from families of children under the age of five who need guidance on whether they should fit their children in supportive shoes and orthotics, and I also get many emails from families of children over the age of five who wish they have intervened earlier.
+I get many emails from families of children under the age of five who need guidance on whether they should fit their children in supportive shoes and orthotics, and I also get many emails from families of children over the age of five who wish they had intervened earlier.

 The question is, how flat are your child’s feet?
 Not all flat feet are the same.
 Genetics is also a very powerful factor.
 If you or the grandparents have a history of flat feet, then there is a higher chance that your child might remain flat footed.
-If you need help determining the degree of your child’s flat feet I suggest that you take a look at another resource.

 Orthotics Are Like Glasses for Your Child’s Feet